lzx97/Computer-Architecture-I/README.md

 A simple 64-bit ARM Arithmetic Logic Unit (ALU) is designed and implemented in Verilog.
 The ALU has 8 ports which are the two input ports A and B, the output port, ALU control, zero detect flag, overflow detect flag, negative detect flag, and the carryout flag.

-The control for the ALU is shown in the table below
+The control for the ALU is shown in the table below (shift and multiply functions are added for lab3).

 | ALU Control | Operation |
 | ----------- | --------- |